DCGM/biblio-dataset/README.md

 > 💡 *As shown above, the script reports a recommended confidence threshold based on maximum F1 score (`Best confidence threshold: 0.30`).
 You can re-run the script with this value using `--confidence-threshold` to obtain final results.*

----

-Let me know if you'd like this exported as a Markdown or integrated into a documentation generator.

 ## 📜 License